 Welcome to the Dietetic Technician Website!

-Santa Rosa Junior College’s Dietetic Technician Program has been granted Candidacy for Accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND), 120 South Riverside Plaza, Suite 2000, Chicago, IL, 60606-6995, phone (312) 899-0040.
-Our coursework and skill-based competency training will help you become eligible to take and pass the Commission on Dietetic Registration (CDR) exam to become a Registered Dietetic Technician (DTR).
+Santa Rosa Junior College’s Dietetic Technician Program has been granted full Accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND), 120 South Riverside Plaza, Suite 2000, Chicago, IL, 60606-6995, phone (312) 899-0040.
+Our coursework and skill-based competency training will help you become eligible to take and pass the Commission on Dietetic Registration (CDR) exam to become a Dietetic Technician Registered (DTR).

 Successful graduates of our program work as entry-level Dietetic Technician Registered (DTR's) in the field of Nutrition and Dietetics.